jmsckv/EncDecMeta/readme.md

 In general, we sample uniformly at random and from either lists, range objects or tuples.
 (Note: naively, you could model other distributions through repeating elements in a list).

-If a tuple contains first a list and then a list or range object it describes a convolutional layer.
+A tuple describes a convolutional layer if its first entry is a list containing a combination of {'H', 'V','C','O'}, the second one a list of integers or a range object.
 In this case, we sample from both tuple entries independently: first a layer operation, second the dilation rate.

 Currently, there are 4 operations supported: